simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-03_jamf_terraform_advanced.md

   trigger_checkin = true
   trigger_login   = false

-  # Example of using boolean and string interpolation
+  # Example of using boolean and string interpolation as well as a conditional statement
   scope {
     all_computers = var.environment == "production" ? true : false
   }